20200422-IMG_4894.jpg

 Who I am

-I’m a photographer and writer with a long background working on the implementation side of human rights and social-impact projects around the world.
-My work focuses on the places where institutions and everyday life meet (e.g., detention and justice systems, community‑led conservation) and the people who carry these stories.
+I'm a photographer and journalist based in Geneva.
+My work focuses on the places where institutions and everyday life meet — detention and justice systems, community-led conservation — and the people who carry these stories.

 What I do